machado000/meta_api_insights/README.md

 ## Features

 - Fetches Facebook Page and Post insights
-- Fetches Instagram Post and Account insights
+- Fetches Instagram Account and Post insights
-- Supports upserting data into PostgreSQL
+- Supports save results as local CSV file or upsert data into PostgreSQL using SQLAlchemy.
-- Uses HashiCorp Vault for managing secrets

 ## Installation